Miike52/RPG-Text-Game/README.md

 # RPG-Text-Game
-Simple RPG text game which we run in a command promp.
+Simple RPG text (will be updated later on)